In case of emergency, please call triple zero (000)

 Alcohol-Related Emergencies

-The signs of alcohol-related emergencies range from being unable to wake someone up to severe vomiting or irregular breathing.
-In such cases, calling Triple Zero (000) is essential.
-It’s also crucial to inform the paramedics about the alcohol or drug intake to get the right help.
+The signs of alcohol-related emergencies range from being unable to wake someone up to severe vomiting or if they have irregular breathing or have stopped breathing.
+Always call Triple Zero (000) if you see these signs.
+It’s also crucial to tell the paramedics about what the person has taken (alcohol and/or drugs) so they get the right help.

 Signs of an alcohol-related emergency: